BloomTech-Labs/quake-be-pt9/README.md

 - **yarn server** to start the local server
 - **yarn test** to start server using testing environment

-### Backend framework goes here
+### Node Js

 🚫 Why did you choose this framework?

--    Point One
--    Point Two
--    Point Three
--    Point Four
+-    So We could fetch data with Axios.
+-   Works well with PostGresql.
+-   Works well with React.

 ## 2️⃣ Endpoints